lythanhhai/lythanhhai/README.md

 </pre>

+<small>The weather forecast will be updated automatically every 30 minutes. <a href="https://github.com/tranphuquy19/readme-updater">How can I do that?</a></small>

 <h2> About me <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width='40px' height='40px'> </h2>
 I am extremely passionate with software such as web and I want to become a software engineering in the future.
 Currently I am improving my skill as well as learning multiple knowledge related to web.
 In addition, I am working personal project on github to add it into CV.